Spennymoor: Modern era

 Spennymoor shared some brief film success in the early 90's with the production of 'Anymore for Spennymore' starring a few of the locals.

 There were, of course, early problems, but the new industries became established and, in most cases, began to expand.
 The coal industry has been replaced by manufacturers of consumer goods, and factories of Electrolux, Thorn Lighting and Black and Decker were established.
 Rothmans International also had a cigarette factory, employing more than 400 people, in Spennymoor from circa 1980 up until 2000.

 Housing, too, has made great strides since the end of the War.
 By the end of 1963 over 1,120 sub-standard houses had been cleared and as many new Council houses built for letting – whilst over 400 houses had been improved by grant aid.
-In 1963 too there came the first private building developments to take place since back in the days of the 19th century colliery owners.
+In 1963 too there came the first private building developments to take place since back in the days of the 19th-century colliery owners.
 The 800 house estate at Greenways and the 300 house estate at Tudhoe Grange were started, although it was not until the industrial prosperity of the 1970s that private house building reached 100 a year.

 The greatest project came with the development of the Tudhoe ironworks site – 70 acres that was turned into the Bessemer Park Housing Estate.
 In 1968 work commenced on blocks of flats and houses there (comprising 1,009 household units in total) and this allowed the clearance of 500 unfit houses as well as the provision of housing for workers coming to the new factories.
 The blocks of flats on the Bessemer Park Housing Estate were subsequently demolished in the 1980s, due to serious problems with damp in the flats that rendered them extremely unpopular with tenants.

 In 1966 the town opened a new bus station, between Cambridge Street and Silver Street, to relieve traffic congestion on the High Street.
 This bus station was subsequently redeveloped as a car park circa 1990.
 Also in 1966, the nearby Parkwood Shopping Precinct (which included a Woolworths and a supermarket) was opened.
 In 2016 it was announced that the Parkwood Precinct would be substantially redeveloped due to low tenancy rates in the shops, an escalating issue since the turn of the millennium.

+Transport

+Spennymoor railway station opened in November 1845 and operated under several different companies before the nationalisation of Britain's railways.
+It closed on 31 March 1952.

+Buses continue to serve Spennymoor, most notably the thrice-per-hour Arriva North East route 6 between Durham and Bishop Auckland, as well as the twice-per-hour Go North East limited-stop route X21 between Newcastle and Bishop Auckland.